JamesWainaina/MedDrone/README.md

 - Java 11 or higher
 - Maven 3.6.3 or higher
-- MySQL Server
+- IntelliJ IDEA (or any preferred Java IDE/editor)

 ### Project Structure

 The project uses the following dependencies:
 - **Spring Boot Starter Web**: For building web applications.
 - **Spring Boot Starter Data JPA**: For data persistence with JPA and Hibernate.
-- **MySQL Driver**: For MySQL database connectivity.
+- **H2 Database**: In-memory database for development purposes.
 - **Spring Boot DevTools**: For development-time features.
 - **Lombok**: For reducing boilerplate code.
 - **Spring REST Docs**: For documenting RESTful APIs.